 Many on Wall Street are predicting that 2019 will be the year that many of these half-baked cannabis companies get their acts together and become mature, profitable businesses.
 The industry saw a significant amount of M&A activity in 2018, and the purchasing companies are looking for those investments to start paying off in 2019.

 Though marijuana stock prices may have calmed since the wild volatility we saw over the summer of 2018, the stage is set for cannabis stocks to take off again in 2019.
 If you got left in the dust last year, don’t make the same mistake.
 We’ve listed 5 marijuana stocks to help you start building positions in quality companies today.
 Start your research with our five best cannabis stocks for growth in 2019 and get educated on the industry before you buy.

 Marijuana Stocks: The Verdict

-While legalized Marijuana has been the topic of much speculation, buying cannabis stocks is an uncertain venture.
-A lot of the companies are still in their infancy.
+Buying cannabis stocks is an uncertain venture.
+Most cannabis companies are still in their infancy.
 Since the industry is relatively new, the companies don’t have established track records like other, more traditional stocks.

 Many marijuana stocks that on the rise today will go bankrupt.
-Also, pot stocks often exhibit incredibly exaggerated volatility because of the large presence of undisciplined retail investors.
-However, for the discerning investor who can spot a good company, picking the right marijuana stock today may make you a very wealthy person one day.
+However, for discerning investors who can spot a good company, picking the right marijuana stock today may make you very wealthy one day.
 In the meantime, try not to get an ulcer.
 Owning these stocks can take you on an emotional rollercoaster.

 Do you own any Marijuana Stocks?
-Let me know in the comments below!
+Let us know in the comments below!